cmeng-git/atalk-ohos/README.md

   These libraries sources include: opus, speex and ogg

 ## Feedback and Contributions
+If you can't find your language in UI and would like to help then translate the app on https://toolate.othing.xyz/projects/atalk/.
+Or copy the [strings.xml](./aTalk/src/main/res/values/strings.xml) to `values-LOCALE` where the `LOCALE` is language-COUNTRY e.g. `pt-rBR`.
-Cannot found an UI language and would like to help; translate the content in [strings.xml](https://github.com/cmeng-git/atalk-ohos/blob/master/art/values-xlate/strings.xml).<br/>Create a pull request or forward the file to the developer.
+Then create a pull request or forward the file to the developer.

 If you have found bug, wish for new feature, or have other questions, [file an issue](https://github.com/cmeng-git/atalk-ohos/issues).